gobitfly/eth2-beaconchain-explorer/README.md

 ## Commercial usage

-The explorer uses Highsoft charts which are not free for commercial and governmental use.
-If you plan to use the explorer for commercial purposes you currently need to purchase an appropriate HighSoft license.
+The explorer uses Highsoft charts which are not accessible for commercial and governmental use.
+If you plan to use the explorer for commercial purposes, you currently need to purchase an appropriate HighSoft license.
-We are planning to switch out the Highsoft chart library with a less restrictive charting library (suggestions are welcome).
+We plan to switch out the Highsoft chart library with a less restrictive charting library (suggestions are welcome).